Thomas-Guilfoyle/protocol-recruitment/README.md

 - The animated logo video was made by my friend Adam.

 ## Acknowledgements
-I would like to extend my sincere thanks to my family, friends and especially my mentor, Malia.
+I would like to extend my sincere thanks to the business owner, my family, my friends, and especially my mentor, Malia.
 Without their help I would not have gotten the ball over the line!